 - Nori – A survey of naturally occurring and high Vitamin B12-containing plant-derived food sources showed that nori is the most suitable Vitamin B12 source for vegetarians presently available.

-- Vitamin D – Most Americans get vitamin D through sunshine, fortified milk, and fortified margarine.
+- Vitamin D – Most Americans get vitamin D from sunshine, fortified milk, and fortified margarine.
 The only significant, natural sources of vitamin D in foods are fatty fish (e.g. cod liver oil, mackerel, salmon, sardines), eggs (if chickens have been fed vitamin D), and mushrooms (if treated with UV rays).
 The vegan diet contains little, if any, vitamin D without fortified foods or supplements.
 Sun exposure may not be the best way to get it either, based on the obvious risks of increasing chances of skin cancer and people’s inability to expose themselves to consistent exposure to the sun (unless you live in Southern California!).

 Athletes need vitamin D to build and repair strong bones, and to support intense levels of exercise.
 Those with a vitamin D deficiency often experience bone pain and muscle weakness.
 The best way to measure if you have this deficiency is by taking a 25-hydroxy vitamin D blood test.
 Healthy people have levels of 30 ng/mL to 74 ng/ML, and levels below this range indicate a deficiency.

 According to the Harvard School of Public Health, the average person needs between 1,000 and 2,000 IU of vitamin D per day from the sun and diet.
-I’m on the fence about supplementation here because there is sufficient conflicting research about this topic.
+I’m on the fence about supplementation here because there is sufficient conflicting research on this topic.
 For instance, according to John McDougall, MD, if you’re taking Vitamin D it can cause more harm: